swcarpentry/git-novice/03-create.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Create a local Git repository.
+> *   Learn how to create a local Git repository using `git init`.
+> *   Learn how to locate `.git` directory and understand what its purpose is.

 Once Git is configured,
 we can start using it.